Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Set-up Model

 The Josephson Hamiltonian caused by the tunneling of Cooper pair and single electron is

-where $E_\mathrm{J}^{}$ and $E_\mathrm{M}^{}$ account for the amplitude of $2\pi$- and $4\pi$-period Josephson energy, respectively, and $\theta$ is the gauge invariant phase difference across the junction.
+where $E_\mathrm{J}^{}$ and $E_\mathrm{M}^{}$ account for the amplitude of $2\pi$- and $4\pi$-periodic Josephson energy respectively, and $\theta$ is the gauge invariant phase difference across the junction.
 The first term in the Josephson Hamiltonian derives from the finite energy quasiparticle channels, which resembles the traditional $2\pi$-period Josephson effect.
-Note that this term could be omitted because it has no contribution to the parity flipping since it can be expanded to an identity matrix.
-The second term comes from the tunneling between MBSs which leads to a novel $4\pi$-period Josephson energy known as the fractional Josephson effect \cite{kwon2004fractional,rokhinson2012fractional}.
+Note that this term could be omitted because it has no contribution to the parity flipping since it can be expanded to an identity matrix up to scalar multiplication.
+The second term comes from the tunneling between MBSs which leads to a novel $4\pi$-periodic Josephson energy known as the fractional Josephson effect \cite{kwon2004fractional, rokhinson2012fractional}.

 The hybridization Hamiltonian can be written as \cite{Kitaev_2001}